Your Cart (0)

 DimensionAI Integration AgencyIn-House Build

-ScalabilityAdd projects; knowledge may not transferFull control once team is established
+ScalabilityAdd projects; institutional knowledge may not transferFull control once team is established

-Best forDefined projects, fast deployment, no in-house AI staffCore competency, multiple systems, long-term ownership
+Best forDefined projects, fast deployment, no in-house AI staffCore competency, multiple concurrent systems, long-term ownership

 When to Choose an AI Integration Agency

-Agencies also make sense when AI is not your core business.
-A manufacturing company, a professional services firm, or a retail operation that wants AI to support operations does not need to become an AI software company.
+AI is not your core business.
+A manufacturing company, a professional services firm, a healthcare operator, or a retail brand that wants AI to support operations does not need to become an AI software company.
 Hiring an agency to build and maintain supporting systems frees internal resources for the actual business.
+The work that should stay internal is the parts connected to your core competitive advantage; everything else is a candidate for outsourcing.

 When to Choose In-House Development

 In-house development is justified when AI is central to your product or your competitive differentiation.
 A startup whose core value proposition is an AI-powered tool needs to own that technology.
-Outsourcing it means your competitive advantage is built on a vendor relationship that can change, become more expensive, or go away.
+Outsourcing the core means your competitive advantage is built on a vendor relationship that can change, become more expensive, or be acquired and redirected.
+For product companies, AI in the product should be in-house from the first hire.

-In-house also makes sense once you have reached the scale where you are running multiple AI systems, iterating frequently, and spending more on agency retainers than you would on a dedicated internal team.
-That crossover point typically arrives somewhere between $150,000 and $300,000 in annual agency spend, at which point the economics of an in-house hire become favorable assuming you can recruit the right talent.
+In-house also makes sense once you have reached the scale where you are running multiple AI systems in production, iterating frequently, and spending more on agency retainers than you would on a dedicated internal team.
+That crossover point typically arrives somewhere between $180,000 and $350,000 in annual agency spend, at which point the economics of a dedicated internal hire become favorable assuming you can recruit the right talent and retain them.
+Below that threshold, a single in-house engineer is often under-utilized and a blend of agency plus fractional specialists is more economical.

 Frequently Asked Questions